 Conservation ActionsConservation Actions Underway

-Recent records come from Mt Canlaon Natural Park, Mantikil, and in the Calinawan Community-based wildlife sanctuary on Negros (A. Bucol in litt.
+Recent records come from Northwest Panay Peninsula Natural Park (concentrated around the Sibaliw station run by an NGO) Mt Canlaon Natural Park, and in the Calinawan Community-based wildlife sanctuary on Negros (A. Bucol in litt.
+2007; D. Kerhoas and E. Curio in litt.
+2020).
+Local reports also derive from the North Negros Forest Reserve, and the Mt Talinis/Twin Lakes on Negros (A. Bucol in litt.
 2007).
-Local reports also derive from the North Negros Forest Reserve, and the Mt Talinis/Twin Lakes on Negros has also received funding for conservation actions (A. Bucol in litt.
-2007).
 In the mid-1990s, the species featured on a bilingual environmental awareness poster as part of the "Only in the Philippines" series, and also featured in a public awareness caravan through Negros in November 2005-November 2006 (Cariño et al. 2007).
+Bristol Zoological Society has implemented a wide number of conservation actions, namely surveys in South Negros (2014-2017), North Negros (2018-2020) and an exhaustive survey of Northwest Panay Peninsula Natural Park (from 2018; Kerhoas et al. 2019; Mynott et al. 2020), as well as supporting captive breeding centers and promoting alternative livelihood projects.
 It was used also as main logo in a photo exhibit "Wet and Wild" held at the Provincial Convention Center, Oriental Negros in November 2007 (A. Bucol in litt.
 2007).
 It has been studied as part of the Philippine Endemic Species Project (PhilConserve) (Slade et al. 2005).
 The North Negros Forest Natural Park was declared by Presidential Decree in 2006.
-Efforts are ongoing to strengthen protected area management and involve the Negros Forests and Ecological Foundation, Inc. (NFEFI) and Silliman University - Angelo King Center for Research and Environmental Management (SUAKCREM) as well as other existing local non-government organisations and people's organisations in the protection of the species.
+Efforts are ongoing to strengthen protected area management and involve the Negros Forests and Ecological Foundation, Inc. (NFEFI) and Silliman University - Angelo King Center for Research and Environmental Management (SUAKCREM) as well as other existing local non-governmental organisations and people's organisations in the protection of the species.
 It was bred for the first time in captivity in 2007 at the Center for Tropical Conservation Studies, Philippines (H. Roberts in litt.
-2009), and a very small number of captive individuals have been bred since 2007 (Hirschfeld 2008).
-As of 2013, the captive population totals 18 individuals, 14 of which have been bred from birds confiscated from the illegal bird trade (Justo 2013).
-Captive breeding is being undertaken by the Talarak Foundation supported by the Philippines Biodiversity Conservation Foundation, and there are plans for future re-introductions (P. Hospodarsky in litt.
-2010).
+2009), and a small number of captive individuals have been bred since 2007 (Hirschfeld 2008).
+As of 2020, the captive population totals 88 individuals (L.-J. Cerial and F. Gutierrez per D. Kerhoas and E. Curio in litt.
+2020), which come from three founder birds confiscated in 1999 and 2006 from the illegal bird trade (Justo 2013; N. Simpson per D. Kerhoas and E. Curio in litt.
+2020).
+Captive breeding is being undertaken by the Talarak Foundation Incorporated and the Center for Research and Environmental Management (hosted by the Silliman University), and there are plans for future re-introductions (P. Hospodarsky in litt.
+2010; F. Gutierrez per D. Kerhoas and E. Curio in litt.
+2020).
+A Conservation Action Plan workshop occurred in 2019 to discuss the creation of a protected Natural Park in the North of the Central Panay Mountain Range (which holds some of the last remaining lowland, dense canopy forest within the species's range); further work is however required until complete implementation (D. Kerhoas and E. Curio in litt.
+2020).

 Conservation Actions Proposed